 and the spring, and which owns dependently His authority.
 He does not do it yet by the judicial clearing away of the wicked; He cannot unite with the wicked or have a union which serves them.
 How can it be then this union?
-He separates the called from the evil. &#8220;Come out from among them and be ye separate, and I will receive you, and ye shall be my sons and daughters, saith the Lord Almighty.
-As it is written, I will walk in them and dwell in them,&#8221; etc. Now here we have it distinctly set forth.
-This was God&#8217;s way of gathering.
+He separates the called from the evil.
+"Come out from among them and be ye separate, and I will receive you, and ye shall be my sons and daughters, saith the Lord Almighty.
+As it is written, I will walk in them and dwell in them", etc. Now here we have it distinctly set forth.
+This was God's way of gathering.
 It was by saying, Come out from among them.
 He could not have gathered true unity around Him otherwise.
-Since evil exists&#8212;yea, is our natural condition&#8212;there cannot be union of which the Holy God is the centre and power but by separation from it.
+Since evil exists -- yea, is our natural condition -- there cannot be union of which the Holy God is the centre and power but by separation from it.
 Separation is the first element of unity and union.

 We may now inquire a little further into the manner in which this unity is effectuated, on what it is based.
 There must be an intrinsic power of union holding it together to a centre, as well as a power separating from evil to form it; and this centre found it denies all others.
 The centre of unity must be a sole and unrivalled centre.
 The Christian has not long to inquire here.
-It is Christ&#8212;the object of the divine counsel&#8212;the manifestation of God Himself&#8212;the one only vessel of mediatorial power, entitled to unite creation as He by whom and for whom all things were made; and the church as its Redeemer, its head, its glory, and its life.
-And there is this double headship: He is the head *over* all things *to* the church which is His body, the fulness of Him that filleth all in all.
+It is Christ -- the object of the divine counsel -- the manifestation of God Himself -- the one only vessel of mediatorial power, entitled to unite creation as He by whom and for whom all things were made; and the church as its Redeemer, its head, its glory, and its life.
+And there is this double headship: He is the head over all things to the church which is His body, the fulness of Him that filleth all in all.
 This will be accomplished in its day.

 For the present we take up the intermediate period, the unity of the church itself, and its unity in the midst of evil.
 Now there can be no moral power which can unite, away from evil, but Christ.
 He alone, as perfect grace and truth, detects all the evil which separates from God, and from which God separates.
 He alone can, of God, be the attractive centre which draws together to Himself all on whom God so acts.
 God will own no other.
 There is no other to whom the testimony could be borne, who is of God and towards God.
 Redemption itself, too, makes this necessary and evident: there can be but one Redeemer, one to whom a ransomed heart can be given, as well as where a divinely quickened heart can give all its affections, the centre and revelation of the